Gldywn/crlset.js/README.md

 crlSet.check(notRevokedInfo.spkiHash, notRevokedInfo.serialNumber); // OK
 ```

+## Advanced Usage

+For more specific use cases, you can use the `CRLSet` class and other exported functions directly.
+This allows you to construct a `CRLSet` instance from custom data or leverage the library's internal mechanics for your own logic.
+This makes `crlset.js` a versatile "Swiss Army knife" for handling CRLSets.

+### Granular Checks

-While the `check` method performs a comprehensive verification, you can also call the underlying methods directly if you need to:
+While the `check` method performs a comprehensive verification, you can also call the underlying methods directly if you need to distinguish between different revocation reasons:

 ```typescript
 const isRevokedBySpki = crlSet.isRevokedBySPKI(certificateInfo.spkiHash);